Skip to Main Content

 Types of pets covered

-- Birds: Canaries, cockatiels, lovebirds, parrots and other bird species .
+• Birds: Canaries, cockatiels, lovebirds, parrots and other bird species.

-- Rabbits: From mini lops to Flemish giants and everything in between.
+• Rabbits: From Mini Lops to Flemish Giants and everything in between.

-Keep in mind: It’s essential to check with individual insurers, as the definition of “exotic” can vary.
+It’s essential to check with individual insurers, as the definition of “exotic” can vary.
 Some companies may cover more specific or unusual species.

 Species not covered by exotic pet insurance

-- Dangerous or high-risk animals: Certain large reptiles (e.g., crocodiles, alligators), primates (e.g., monkeys, apes), and large birds of prey may not be eligible for coverage.
+• Dangerous or high-risk animals: Certain large reptiles (e.g., crocodiles, alligators), primates (e.g., monkeys, apes) and large birds of prey may not be eligible for coverage.

-Check with the specific insurance provider for their list of covered and excluded species, as this can vary.
+Check with the specific insurance provider for its list of covered and excluded species, as this can vary.
 Additionally, some insurers may offer custom plans for less common pets, so it’s worth inquiring if you have a unique animal not typically covered.

 Coverage options for exotic pets